top of page

 Behind the Innovations

-The story of a problem, solutions, and the impact.
+The problem, the impact.

 Even a brief drop in core body temperature during surgery can lead to serious complications—poor blood clotting, slower healing, increased infections, and extreme discomfort, particularly for older or frail patients.
 The root cause lies in how anesthesia disrupts the body’s ability to regulate temperature, combined with the cold environment of operating rooms.
 Traditional solutions focus on warming patients during surgery, but by then, hypothermia has already set in.
 Why not prevent it from happening in the first place?